London Beer Guides

 *wow that sounds incredible and if anyone can make this metaphor a reality that would be appreciated.

-A five minute walk from Blackhorse Road station, perpendicular to the strip that all the breweries are on, lie these side-by-side bottle shops that have nothing to do with each other save for a supporting wall.
-Forest Wines has been around a few years, whereas 151 has been around for a matter of weeks.
-Both have an eclectic and affordable selection of independent craft beer, both have extremely knowledgeable and friendly staff and both are perfect options if you need a beer to get you down to Pressure Drop in Tottenham Hale, want a takeaway in the park while you wait for a spot to open up at one of the Blackhorse Road breweries, or have a long walk home.
+A five minute walk from Blackhorse Road station, perpendicular to the strip that all the breweries are on, lies this bottle shop.
+Forest Wines has been around a few years and has an eclectic and affordable selection of independent craft beer, with extremely knowledgeable and friendly staff.
+A takeaway here is perfect if you need a beer to get you down to Pressure Drop in Tottenham Hale, want a takeaway in the park while you wait for a spot to open up at one of the Blackhorse Road breweries, or have a long walk home.

 67 Highgate High Street, London N6 5JX